Richter, The Enigma (I)

 Movie director : Bruno Monsaingeon

-Playlists : Russian music, Portraits of the Legends of the 20th century, The musical life in USRR, Russian Piano, The Piano Masters, from Rubinstein to Trifonov, The Best of Documentaries and Artist Portraits – 2015, Bruno Monsaingeon's Portraits
+Playlists : Russian Music, Portraits of the Legends of the 20th century, The Musical Life in Former USSR, Russian Pianists, The Piano Masters, The Best Of Documentaries and Artist Portraits, Bruno Monsaingeon's Portraits

 Duration : 01 h 17 min